vmware-archive/PDLTools/README.md

 To do this, you will run the following:

      gppkg -i <pdltools gppkg file>

+For example, run the following (from the build directory):

+     gppkg -i deploy/gppkg/2.0/pdltools-1.7-hawq2.0-rhel5-x86_64.gppkg

 This will place all the relevant binaries & SQL files at the appropriate location (usually `$GPHOME/pdltools`).
 Next, you will have to install the SQL UDFs in the target database.